Deploy to Galaxy

 Learn how to deploy on Galaxy by setting up Push to Deploy.
 The easiest and fastest way of deploying your Meteor app.

-You need a Meteor Cloud account in order to deploy your apps.
+You need a Meteor account in order to deploy your apps.
 If you don't have one yet, you can sign up here.

-Go ahead and click on the GitHub/Bitbucket button.
-An authentication popup from GitHub/Bitbucket will show up.
+Click on the Git provider where is your project is located and install the our Git Application.
+We do support GitHub, Bitbucket and GitLab.
+An authentication popup from your Git provider show up.
 On this popup, you can choose the individual account or organization that you want to give us access to.
 You don't need to give access to all your repositories if you don't want to.
-Later you can go on GitHub/Bitbucket and change your permissions to authorize more repositories.
+Later you can go on Git provider and change your permissions to authorize more repositories.

-After connecting to your git provider, you'll automatically go to the second step.
+After connecting to your Git provider, you'll automatically go to the second step.
 In the second step, you need to choose your account from the git provider and then choose the repository where the Meteor app you want to deploy is located.

-Now just click on Next Step and you'll get to the third and last step.
+Now just click on Next Step and you'll get to the third step.

 We do not recommend deploying production applications to the Free plan as it provides only a limited container which is turned off when your app is not being used.